himeetshci/himeetshci.github.io/_pages/00_cfp.md

   <td style="text-align:center"><a href="https://www.tudelft.nl/tbm/over-de-faculteit/afdelingen/engineering-systems-and-services/people/assistant-professors/drir-rij-roel-dobbe">Roel Dobbe</a> <br> Delft Univ. of Technology <br> <br>Roel is an Assistant Professor working at the intersection of engineering, design and governance of data-driven and algorithmic control and decision-making systems.
 His research addresses the integration of data-driven technologies in societal infrastructure and institutions, with a focus on safety, sustainability and justice.</td>

-    <td style="text-align:center"><a href="http://mariaperezortiz.com/">Maria Perez-Ortiz</a> <br> University College London <br> <br> Maria's work aims to develop responsible AI models with an interdisciplinar perspective and connections to social and environmental sustainability.
+    <td style="text-align:center"><a href="http://mariaperezortiz.com/">Maria Perez-Ortiz</a> <br> University College London <br> <br> Maria's work aims to develop responsible AI models with an interdisciplinary perspective and connections to social and environmental sustainability.
 She is Assistant Professor at the AI Centre at UCL, where she is also working on bringing sustainability topics to computer science students.
 Maria also writes poems on tech and sustainability, see <a href="http://mariaperezortiz.com/poems.html">The future of AI is female</a>.</td>

   </tr>
   </center>